that has never been explained is what actually started the Revolutionary

 time and the wagon drivers would have been all shot.
 That is why Washington

-took a great chance, first by crossing the Delaware, then forcing
+took a great chance, first by crossing the Delaware standing up, then forcing

 that long march and finally attacking those thousand men while everyone was totally